We consider our customers family…

-Drawn to the location by the vintage soda fountain bar and 100 year old Petersen oven – La Rosa offers diners an inclusive no frills atmosphere.
-The restaurant provides a menu of classic neapolitan meets New York style pizzas, seasonal salads, side dishes and classic Italian desserts – all of which are made in house with fresh ingredients.
-For drinks, the bar offer a modest selection of curated cocktails and wine, as well as a selection of craft and domestic beers.
+Pizzeria La Rosa provides a menu of classic neapolitan meets New York style pizzas, seasonal salads, side dishes and Italian desserts – all of which are made in house with fresh ingredients.
+We also have a bar that offers a modest selection of curated cocktails and wine, as well as a selection of craft and domestic beers.

 Matthew DiGesu is a 3rd Generation Bronx born Sicilian American who grew up in Southern Westchester County.
 Sunday dinner in his grandmother’s kitchen is what sparked his passion for cooking before he could even reach the meatballs from the saute pan.
 Matt got his start in the restaurant industry answering phones and delivering Chinese food while attending SUNY New Paltz.